milaboratory/docs/docs/mixcr/reference/ref-gene-features.md

 ![](./pics/gene-features-v-gene-structure-light.svg#only-light)
 ![](./pics/gene-features-v-gene-structure-dark.svg#only-dark)

-Additionally to core gene features in V region (like `FR3`) we introduce `VGene`, `VTranscript` and `VRegion` for convenience.
+Additionally, to core gene features in V region (like `FR3`) we introduce `VGene`, `VTranscript` and `VRegion` for convenience.

 ### D Gene structure